 4. Don’t Wear Headphones

-Although music can motivate us to work out more intensely, it’s better if you take your baby running without the headphones.
+Although podcasts can motivate us to work out more intensely, it’s better if you take your baby running without the headphones.

 This helps you stay alert to your surroundings and your child’s reactions.